 To ensure that open channels of communication are maintained between the Board of Directors, Del Webb Homeowners Association, Community Association Manager, Del Webb Orlando Homeowners (members of the Association) and Ridgewood Lakes Master Association so that all pertinent information is accurately exchanged between each.

-Financial Advisory Committee (FRC)
+Financial Review Advisory Committee (FRAC)

 Safety Advisory Committee (SAC)